 Don’t Let Plantar Fasciitis Stop You in Your Tracks

-Waking up and agonizing over the first footsteps of the day?
-You may be suffering with plantar fasciitis.
-Affecting over two million people in the United States, plantar fasciitis is the most common cause of foot pain.
+You may be suffering with plantar fasciitis which affects over two million people in the United States and the leading cause of foot pain..

 Additional risk factors include:

 - Flat feet or loss of arch height.

 - Decreased flexibility of the muscles in the foot.

 - Decreased range of motion of the foot and ankle.

 - Improper footwear – including flip flops, high heels or worn out shoes/boots.